Purpose

 How to create an anchor link

-That will now be a link that will lead people to the page where the accordion is embedded within and the exact spot inside the accordion where I have the anchor tag at.
+That will now be a link that will lead people to the page where the Accordion is embedded and the exact spot inside the accordion where the anchor tag has been placed.

 Removing an Anchor Link